So, you or your partner has been diagnosed with high-risk HPV.

 Current Treatments

-No systemic treatment exists for ongoing HPV infections; current methods focus on early detection and localized treatments such as:
+No systemic treatment currently exists for ongoing HPV infections; current methods focus on early detection and localized treatments such as:

 - Cryotherapy: Freezing and killing abnormal tissue.